D-Day: Allies Commemorate Pivotal World War II Invasion, 75 Years Later

 "The wartime generation — my generation — is resilient, and I am delighted to be with you in Portsmouth today," Britain's Queen Elizabeth II said Wednesday, as she kicked off a two-day commemoration of the 75th anniversary of the D-Day invasion of Nazi-occupied France that reshaped World War II.

-President Trump and 15 other leaders whose countries were involved in that conflict, including German Chancellor Angela Merkel, joined the queen in Portsmouth, a spot on the coast of England that was one of the main launching points for the assault.
+President Trump and 15 other leaders whose countries were involved in that conflict, including German Chancellor Angela Merkel, joined the queen in Portsmouth, a spot on the southern coast of England that was one of the main launching points for the assault.

-The Allies paid an enormous price on France's beaches, where more than 4,400 soldiers lost their lives that day.
+The Allied forces landed on the morning of June 6, 1944.
+They paid an enormous price on France's beaches, where more than 4,400 soldiers lost their lives that day.
 Thousands more were wounded.
 But the assault on northern France — dubbed Operation Neptune, part of the broader Operation Overlord — gave the Allies a foothold that would help them bring down Adolf Hitler's war machine.

-The Allied force landed on the morning of June 6, 1944.
 Within three months, it would mark an even bigger success: joining with the French Resistance to liberate Paris from German occupation.
 But the D-Day landing, and the battles that followed, were intensely hard-fought.

-It took more than courage to win, Queen Elizabeth II said.
+It took more than courage to win, the queen noted.
 Recalling a speech by her father, King George VI, she said he urged every British citizen to find "a revival of spirit, a new unconquerable resolve."

-"That is exactly what those brave men brought to the battle, as the fate of the world depended on their success," the queen said.
+"That is exactly what those brave men brought to the battle, as the fate of the world depended on their success," she said.

 Veterans of that epic conflict are taking part in commemorations this week on England's coast and in Normandy, France, remembering their comrades who died in the battle that played out over weeks of bloody fighting.
-Several of them were featured in video testimonies, telling their stories about that terrible day.
+Several of them were featured in video testimonies, telling their stories about that terrible day of June 6.

-"I was the second one off the [landing] craft," said Bob Roberts, who was a lance corporal in a Canadian regiment that stormed Juno Beach.
+"I was the second one off the [landing] craft," said Bob Roberts, who was a lance corporal in a Canadian regiment that stormed Juno Beach in northern France.
 He added, "There were so many cases that I could have lost my life.
 Thinking back now, I don't know how I survived it."

 Incredible memories of Dday from this French couple, 17 and 20 at the time.
 They describe the horrific noise of the landing.
 She cried when talking about the Canadian soldiers who died.
 And to this day she doesn’t like to go to the beach. pic.twitter.com/ToLLY8SkMZ— Eleanor Beardsley (@ElBeardsley) June 4, 2019

-At the commemoration, Trump recited part of a prayer President Franklin Roosevelt read in a national radio address:
+At the commemoration, Trump recited part of a prayer President Franklin D. Roosevelt read in a national radio address:

 "Almighty God: Our sons, pride of our Nation, this day have set upon a mighty endeavour, a struggle to preserve our Republic, our religion, and our civilization, and to set free a suffering humanity.